 If you love Mexican food and shopping, let our local insider guide you through the mercado to nose out the best deals on Culture Trip’s five-day Mexico City tour.

 This market is different from many other Mexican markets in that it doesn’t actually feel much like a market at all.
-This upscale, classy marketplace is an area to pick up the best beers, macarons, cupcakes, and barbecue items, in a hip setting.
-Mercado Del Carmen doesn’t feel traditional in the normal sense of the word, instead feeling modern and urban.
+This upscale, classy marketplace is an area to pick up the best beers, macarons, cupcakes and barbecue items in a hip setting.
+Mercado del Carmen doesn’t feel traditional but rather more modern and urban.

-La Lagunilla is one of the largest markets in the city, and it consists of three big sections.
-There is a one for clothing, one for furniture and homeware, and one for food.
-The market is surrounded by street vendors and stalls.
-The street vendors surround the fixed market every day, on Sundays the scope extends, as do the crowds.
+La Lagunilla is one of the largest markets in the city and comprises three big sections.
+There is one for clothing, one for furniture and homeware, and one for food.
+Street vendors and other stalls surround the fixed market every day, but on Sundays, the scope extends, as do the crowds.
 Try to go on a quieter day if possible.